Adopt and implement guidelines or design standards/incentives for at least one of the following stormwater infiltration/reuse practices:

 Rating Guideline

-1 star Install, require and/or provide guidelines for rain gardens, rain barrels, parking lots (salt use reduction/alternatives, French drains, etc.) or pervious pavement at sites where the practice was not implemented to satisfy a requirement in an NPDES/SDS MS4 permit and/or Construction Stormwater permit or Industrial Stormwater permit; report that all city staff are developing guidelines that use the updated precipitation data in Atlas 14 or better, future predicted precipitation; note required use of compost as a soil amendment.
+1 star Install, require and/or provide guidelines for rain gardens, rain barrels, parking lots (salt use reduction/alternatives, French drains, etc.) or pervious pavement at sites where the practice was not implemented to satisfy a requirement in an NPDES/SDS, MS4 permit and/or Construction Stormwater permit or Industrial Stormwater permit; report that all city staff are developing guidelines that use the updated precipitation data in Atlas 14 or better, future predicted precipitation; note required use of compost as a soil amendment.
+Report building standards and landscaping that prevents water intrusion under BPA 29.5.

 2 star Support an educational/action-oriented landscaping for water quality program; install, require, incentivize and/or provide guidelines for green roofs, cisterns, neighborhood water storage, rainwater harvesting to supplant irrigation with drinking water, and other stormwater reuse.
 Promote/incentivize compost use in soils, green roofs, rain gardens, native plant landscapes, etc.; use MnDOT compost specification 3890 for soil amendments in parks, boulevards, stormwater installations.
 Report storage and reuse of stormwater for golf course/parkland irrigation under BPA 18.5c.